-The Group is not yet producing minerals and so has no income other than a small amount of bank interest.
+The Group is not yet producing minerals and so has no income other than a small amount of bank interest and payments from project transactions.
 Consequently, the Group is not expected to report profits until it disposes of or is able to profitably develop or otherwise realise the value of its exploration and development projects.

-The financial statements for the Group are set out in detail on pages 32 to 54.
-The Group reports a loss of £478,223 for the year (2021: £335,252) after administration costs of £291,860 (2021: £318,630).
-The loss includes expensed pre-licence and reconnaissance exploration costs of £5,638 (2021: £17,320), impairment of exploration assets of £194,247 (2021: £30,021) and other income of £13,474.
-Administration costs include a charge of £1,087 (2021: £19,663) relating to the value of certain share warrants held by employees of Tertiary Minerals Plc and by third parties calculated in accordance with IFRS 2.
-Cash administration costs were £290,773 (2021: £298,967).
+The financial statements for the Group are set out in detail on pages 35 to 57.
+The Group reports a loss of £391,291 for the year (2022: £478,223) after administration costs of £425,419 (2022: £291,860).
+The loss includes expensed pre-licence and reconnaissance exploration costs of £3,753 (2022: £5,638), and other income of £36,881 (2022: £13,474) being an option fee paid by Tolsa USA, Inc. in connection with the Pioche Project and a lease payment made by Kinross Gold U.S.A., Inc. in connection with the Jacksons Wash Project.
+Administration costs include a charge of £5,319 (2022: £1,087) relating to the value of certain share warrants held by employees of Tertiary and by third parties calculated in accordance with IFRS 2.

-The Financial Statements show that, at 30 September 2022, the Group had net current assets of £155,776 (2021: £399,384).
+The Financial Statements show that, at 30 September 2023, the Group had net current assets of £212,009 (2022: £155,776).
 This represents the cash position and receivables, less trade and other payables.
-These amounts are shown in the Consolidated and Company Statements of Financial Position on page 33 and are also components of the Net assets of the Group.
+These amounts are shown in the Consolidated and Company Statements of Financial Position on page 36 and are also components of the net assets of the Group.
 Net assets also include various "intangible" assets of the Company.
 As the term suggests, these intangible assets are not cash assets but include some of this year's and previous years' expenditure on mineral projects where that expenditure meets the criteria in Note 1(d) of the accounting policies.
-The intangible assets total £2,503,812 (2021: £2,133,137) and a breakdown by project is shown in Note 2 to the financial statements starting on page 40.
-Sterling weakness at the end of the reporting period has had a positive effect on the value of intangible assets denominated in US Dollars in the Company's US subsidiaries.
+The intangible assets total £2,409,311 (2022: £2,503,812) and a breakdown by project is shown in Note 2 to the financial statements starting on page 43.

-Details of intangible assets, property, plant and equipment, investments and right of use assets are also set out in Notes 8, 9, 10 and 17 of the financial statements.
+Details of intangible assets, investments and right of use assets are also set out in Notes 9, 8 and 17 respectively.

-Net assets also include the market value at year end of shares in VR Resources Ltd and Power Metal Resources plc which are held as "available for sale" investments as set out in Note 8.
+Net assets also include the market value at the year-end of shares in VR Resources Ltd and Power Metal Resources plc which are held as "available for sale" investments as set out in Note 8.